-As a user of Silicon Graphics documentation, your comments are important to us.
-They help us to better understand your needs and to improve the quality of our documentation.
+As a user of Silicon Graphics products, you can help us to better understand your needs and to improve the quality of our documentation.

 Any information that you provide will be useful.
-Here is a list of suggested topics to comment on:
+Here is a list of suggested topics:

 - General impression of the document

-- · Omission of material that you expected to find
+- Omission of material that you expected to find

 - Technical errors

 - Relevance of the material to the job you had to do

-- · Quality of the printing and binding
+- Quality of the printing and binding

-Please include the title and part number of the document you are commenting on.
-The part number for this document is 007-1735-030.
+Please send the title and part number of the document with your comments.
+The part number for this document is 007-1735-040.